chunky-dev/docs/ChunkyDocs/docs/rendering/index.md

 It is possible to switch the renderer in Chunky using [Plugins](../plugins/plugins).
 A renderer can be used to render feature images like albedo maps (base color), normal maps, depth maps, etc. or an alternative rendering algorithm.
 The two most notable in this category are leMaik's [Denoising plugin](https://github.com/chunky-dev/chunky-denoiser), which leverages Artificial Intelligence (AI) to smartly denoise noisy images, and Redox's [ChunkyCl plugin](https://github.com/alexhliu/ChunkyClPlugin), which adds experimental GPU path tracing which can drastically accelerate rendering.

-In addition there is [Chunky Cloud](https://chunkycloud.lemaik.de/) which is a distributed cloud rendering service in beta.
+In addition, there is [Chunky Cloud](https://chunkycloud.lemaik.de/) which is a distributed cloud rendering service in beta.
 Chunky Cloud is a community driven cloud rendering platform that requires community donated render nodes.

 ---